The Bankrate promise

 A fixed-rate mortgage allows you to maintain the biggest portion of housing expenses at the same payment.
 Sure, property taxes will rise and other expenses may creep up, but your monthly housing payment remains the same.
 That’s certainly not the case if you’re renting.

 And, of course, by owning a home you’ll have the potential for its value to increase over time.
 If more money is flooding the market, you can get price appreciation, too.
+Another potential benefit: You may be able to deduct your interest expense from your taxable income.

 And as a company’s profits grow over time, its stock price should climb.
 While the stock market might get hit by worries of inflation, the best companies power through it with their better economics.
+Stick with a well-diversified portfolio, or go with an S&P 500 index fund, for potentially long-term attractive returns that beat out inflation.

 Gold has traditionally been a safe-haven asset for investors when inflation revs up or interest rates are very low.
 Gold tends to fare well when real interest rates – that is, the reported rate of interest minus the inflation rate – go into negative territory.
 Investors often view gold as a store of value during tough economic times, and it has succeeded in this purpose over long periods.